-So you only have the weekend to visit Wilson’s Promontory National Park on Victoria’s south-east coast, but want to see as much as you can in this short amount of time.
-Covering over 50,000 hectares of land, the National Park is one of Victoria’s best kept secrets full of Australian wildlife, white sand beaches, boulder covered mountains and native flora.
-A three hour drive out of Melbourne, you want to make your time count!
+Covering over 50,000 hectares of land, the National Park is one of Victoria’s best-kept secrets full of Australian wildlife, white sand beaches, boulder-covered mountains, and native flora.
+A three-hour drive out of Melbourne, you want to make your time count!
 By planning ahead, you can fit a whole lot of sights and experiences into just a couple of days.

-Read on to find out how you can maximise your time in this diverse landscape complete with a multitude of attractions and accommodation options.
+Read on to find out how you can maximize your time in this diverse landscape complete with a multitude of attractions and accommodation options.

 1. Get Lost in the Sand Dunes at the Big Drift